Calvin Ming: Biography

-Ming began his career aged 6, when his father Stanley – a former motorcycle racer – bought him a go-kart for his birthday.
+Ming began his career at the age of six, when his father Stanley – a former motorcycle racer – bought him a go-kart for his birthday.
 Having competed in karting across the Caribbean, he relocated to Florida in 2015 to pursue a career in cars.
 He made his début in U.S. F1600, and simultaneously began testing in Formula 4 with a view to contesting the Mexican championship – completing an exhibition at the South Dakota Circuit in Guyana in an effort to garner local sponsorship.

 Ming won the NACAM F4 Championship on his second attempt in a campaign that saw him win a race supporting the 2016 Mexican Grand Prix.
-Following this, Ming secured a promotion to the U.S. F2000 National Championship on the Road to Indy ladder, and after scoring 6 podiums in 28 races he fell back to regional racing after a handful of outings in the Toyota Racing Series in New Zealand.
+Following this, Ming secured a promotion to the U.S. F2000 National Championship on the Road to Indy ladder, and after scoring six podiums in 28 races he fell back to regional racing after a handful of outings in the Toyota Racing Series in New Zealand.

-Following multiple years out of the sport, Ming returned to racing at the 2024 Games of the Future in Sochi, Russia, finishing 6th in the Formula 4 class alongside team-mate Cristian Cantú.
+Following multiple years out of the sport, Ming returned to racing at the 2024 Games of the Future in Sochi, Russia, finishing sixth in the Formula 4 class alongside team-mate Cristian Cantú.

 Ming was also a national Junior Chess Champion.